You’ve got questions? We’ve got answers!

 How long does it take to get my results?

-Our typical turn-around time is 5 business days.
-Rush charges may apply for 48-hour or weekend/holiday processing.
+Our typical turn-around time is 7-10 business days.
+Additional rush charges apply for faster processing.

 How do I submit a sample?

-Federal law prohibits the transfer of marijuana related products through the U.S. mail system, requiring all samples to be hand delivered to us.
-We are conveniently located in the north Denver-metro area.
+Federal law prohibits the transfer of marijuana products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
+However, the only way to really know if a sample is hemp or marijuana is to test it.
+Please do not knowingly mail marijuana or marijuana products to The Good Lab.

 How do I pay?

 Payment is due when samples are submitted.
-We accept cash or paypal and offer bulk discounts and seasonal specials.
+We will not release test results until payment has been received.
+We accept cash, checks, credit/debit cards or Paypal and offer bulk discounts, patient pricing and seasonal specials.

 What amount is required for testing?

-Infused Oils – 3-5 milliliters (about a teaspoon)
+Liquids, Tinctures, Infused Oils* – 5 milliliters minimum (about a teaspoon)

-*Tinctures: We prefer to sample tincture products from the original bottle to reduce the risk of contamination.
-We will return any unused portion to you.
+*Liquids: We prefer to sample tincture products from the original bottle to reduce the risk of leaking or contamination and ensure better homogenization.
+We will return any unused portion to you upon your request.
+If you take the sample, please shake the bottle well to be sure the cannabinoids are evenly distributed for an accurate sample.

 Can you help me?
 I’m really confused.